oshears/oshears-website-content/experience/George Mason University.md

 **President** (May 2016 - May 2017)
 F1rst Gen Mason

+- Organized events to provide networking opportunities for first-generation college students.
+- Developed a mobile app to help students calculate their grade point averages
 - Designed a new visual identity for the organization
-- Developed a mobile app to help students calculate their grade point averages

 ### Awards & Recognition